doctrine/dbal/docs/en/reference/sharding_azure_tutorial.rst

         }
     }

-Open up the commandline and switch to your tutorial root directory, then call ``php composer.phar install``.
+Open up the command line and switch to your tutorial root directory, then call ``php composer.phar install``.
 It will grab the code and install it into the ``vendor`` subdirectory of your project.
 It also creates an autoloader, so that we don't have to care about this.